wmatthew/matthews_web/eleventy/projects/pentominos.md

 This tiling of the space is satisfying: everything fits perfectly, with no gaps or overlaps.
 Lovely!

-We can also do this with one P and three Qs:
+We can instead fill this space with one P and three Qs:
 {% include polyomino, boxCoords:p-pentominos.mirrorFourCoords, size:"small", caption: "P+3Q" %}

-Some combinations aren't possible.
+But some combinations aren't possible.
 For example, there's no way to arrange four P shapes to make a larger P.

 # Scaling Up
 Let's say our original P-pentomino shape is made of five unit squares.
 It has area 5, width 2, height 3.